History of stand-up comedy: United States

-After the height of the 80s stand-up comedy boom, there was a 90s comedy bust.
+Following the height of the 1980s stand-up comedy boom, there was a 1990s comedy bust.

 The Aristocrats is a 2005 film based on the original vaudeville joke The Aristocrats, where comedians tell their version of the dirty joke.

 Official recognition of present-day stand-up comedians comes from the Mark Twain Prize for American Humor, the New York Friars Club roasts, and The Andy Kaufman Award.